MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 To delete a work queue:

-1. In the work queue list select the work queue you would like to delete.
+1. In the work queue list, select the work queue you would like to delete.
-2. Click **Delete work queue** in the toolbar and update the values in the update pane.
+2. Select **Delete work queue** in the toolbar and update the values in the update pane.
 3. On the delete confirmation dialog, select Delete.
 4. Select **Save**.